sd-powell/portfolio_project_3/README.md

 The primary colours for the site are:

-- `#40798c` (**Highlight Blue**) – A muted teal used across headings, buttons, and links.
+- `#40798c` (**Highlight Blue**) – A muted teal used consistently in headings, buttons, and hyperlinks.
 It adds a calm, confident tone to the interface, echoing the **cool lacquer of vintage hi-fi systems**.
-This colour serves as a unifying accent throughout the UI.
+This colour acts as a consistent accent across the interface.

 - `#ffb633` (**Highlight Yellow**) – A vibrant amber that evokes **sunburst vinyl**, **retro labels**, and **golden details** from 70s/80s record art.
 It’s used for **call-to-actions**, badges, and **hover states**.
 In gradients, it transitions into a richer orange to create depth and warmth.